TheMarco/VideoSpectrumAnalyzer/docs/module_structure.md

 By following these guidelines, the Video Spectrum Analyzer can maintain a clean, modular structure where visualizers are independent of each other but share common functionality through well-defined interfaces.
 This approach makes the application easier to maintain, extend, and debug.

+The modular JavaScript architecture provides several benefits:
+- **Reduced Code Duplication**: Common functionality is defined in a single place
+- **Improved Maintainability**: Changes to shared functionality only need to be made in one place
+- **Consistent Behavior**: All parts of the application have consistent animations, modal behavior, and form handling
+- **Easier Extension**: New visualizer types can reuse the shared modules
+- **Separation of Concerns**: Each module focuses on a specific aspect of the UI

 Remember:
 - Keep visualizers independent
 - Share code through the core framework and modules
+- Use the shared JavaScript modules for frontend functionality
 - Use consistent patterns for configuration, rendering, and validation
 - Follow the established directory and file structure
-- Use shared components for common UI elements like error handling
+- Use shared components for common UI elements like error handling and processing UI